ygemici/osz/loader/README.md

 Boot process
 ------------

 1. the firmware locates the loader, loads it and passes control to it.
+(On BIOS it's done through boot.bin)
-2. the loader initializes hardware (long mode, screen resolution, memory map etc.)
+2. the loader initializes hardware (64 bit mode, screen resolution, memory map etc.)
 3. then loads environment file and initrd file (probably from the boot partition or from ROM).
-4. iterates on filesystem drivers, and loads kernel file from initrd.
+4. iterates on file system drivers, and loads kernel file from initrd.
-5. if filesystem is not recognized, scans for the first executable in the initrd.
+5. if file system is not recognized, scans for the first executable in the initrd.
 6. parses executable header and symbols to get link addresses (only level 2 compatible loaders).
 7. maps linear framebuffer, [environment](https://github.com/bztsrc/osz/blob/master/etc/sys/config) and [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h) accordingly.
-8. sets up stack, registers and jumps to [entry point](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/start.S).
+8. sets up stack, registers and jumps to kernel [entry point](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/start.S).
 See example kernel below.

 Machine state
 -------------

 When the kernel gains control, the memory mapping looks like this (unless symbol table is provided.
-A fully compatible level 2 loader should map these where the symbols tell to):
+A fully compatible level 2 loader should map these where the symbols in the kernel tell to):

 ```
    -64M         framebuffer           (0xFFFFFFFFFC000000)